gdbooks/LegacyOpenGL/Chapter5/point.md

 Wow, we almost have it!
 Some things are black, there is a yellow light that fades over distance, there is just one problem.
 Look at the ground.
 It's not lit!
 Before reading on, think about why this might be occuring.

+The answer is a tad technical, but this has to do with how OpenGL handles lights.
+See, OpenGL doesn't calculate lights per pixel, it calculates the light color of every vertex.
+When drawing a triangle, it calculates the color of all 3 vertices, and then just interpolates them like normal.

 ```